yosriHamrouni/yosriHamrouni/README.md

 I enjoy building intuitive interfaces, scalable backend systems, and intelligent solutions.
 Recently, I completed an **academic exchange at CESI Engineering School (Caen, France)** to strengthen my expertise in cloud technologies and software architecture.

-🎯 **Currently seeking a Final-Year Internship (PFE)** where I can contribute to impactful digital products.
+🎯 **Currently I am working on my Final-Year Internship (PFE)** where I can contribute to impactful digital products.

 ---